Adler's Appetite: Adler's Appetite EP and lineup changes (2004–2006)

 Adler's Appetite began pre-production on their new album in September, with recording of an EP beginning in November.
 However, prior to recording, guitarist Muscat departed Adler's Appetite.
 Self-produced, they recorded the album at Dinky Music Recording Studios, in Corona, California, and Vibeville, in Irvine, California.
 The EP entitled Adler's Appetite featured four original songs and two covers; "Hollywood" by Thin Lizzy and "Draw the Line" by Aerosmith.
 A cover of Hanoi Rocks song "Obscured" was to be included on the EP, but was replaced with the Thin Lizzy cover.
 Adler's Appetite was completed and released, through the band's official website, in January 2005, and was followed by a tour of the US, UK and Europe.
 They were to support Hanoi Rocks for one show in the UK.
 However, they soon pulled out after Adler made disparaging comments about Hanoi Rocks guitarist Andy McCoy's wife during an interview.
 For a number of the headlining shows, guitarist Craig Bedford filled in for Kelli.

 For a March tour of Japan, Adler's Appetite enlisted Bang Tango and Beautiful Creatures singer Joe Lesté to fill in for Pearl, who cited personal obligations for his absence.
 Following the tour, it was announced that they had parted ways with Pearl, though he left on good terms with singer Sheldon Tarsha brought in as his replacement.
 A three-date tour of Argentina followed, with the lineup consisting of Adler and Tarsha along with substitute musicians Enuff Z'nuff bassist Chip Z'nuff, former Beautiful Creatures guitarist Michael Thomas and Izzy Stradlin guitarist JT Longoria, in place of Kelli and Crane, who couldn't take part in the tour due to other commitments.
 A number of US shows preceded the Argentina tour.
 Along with Brides of Destruction and then-former L.A.
 Guns guitarist Tracii Guns, Adler's Appetite, were to tour Asia, in August, under the band name "Guns N' Roses Revisited".
-However, the tour was soon cancelled when they were told, by Axl Rose's lawyers, that they could not use the Guns N' Roses logo.
-Adler's Appetite announced a tour of the US, UK and Europe was, taking place from December 31, 2005 to February 11, 2006, as well as plans to release a full-length album the same year.
+However, the tour was soon canceled when they were told, by Axl Rose's lawyers, that they could not use the Guns N' Roses logo.
+Adler's Appetite announced a tour of the US, UK and Europe was, taking place from December 31, 2005, to February 11, 2006, as well as plans to release a full-length album the same year.
 Adler announced prior to the tour that the lineup that toured Argentina was in fact the official new lineup of the band, and that Kelli and Crane had departed the band prior to the tour of Argentina.